damianhakert/damianhakert.github.io/source/posts/2016-08-04-continuous-deployment-with-gitlab.html.md

 ## Use-cases

-Let's take a look at a couple use-cases as real examples of the techniques explained above.
+Let's take a look at a couple of use-cases as real examples of the techniques explained above.

 ### Continuous Integration

 [GitLab.com] is our [SaaS].
 It's 100% free to use by anyone or any team.
-It runs on [GitLab EE], our single tenant premium product, fully-featured.
+It runs on [GitLab EE], our single-tenant premium product.
 [GitLab CE] is our free on-premises product: anyone can download and install it in their chosen server.

 Our developers, as well as our community and [core contributors][core], push code to [GitLab CE][ce-repo] and [GitLab EE][ee-repo] every day, multiple times per day.
 From every commit, we use GitLab CI to test and build our software.
+We run unit tests to make sure some changes didn't break other parts of the software.
+[Every push triggers multiple tests][ce-pipes], making it easier to identify where the error is, when a test happens to fail.
-But, we do not deploy to production every time we push, or even a couple times a day, making both GitLab CE and EE cases of Continuous Integration.
+But we do not deploy to production often, making both GitLab CE and EE cases of Continuous Integration only. <!-- to be reviewed/improved -->

 ### Continuous Delivery

 [Mozilla Firefox][moz] and [Envato] are good examples of Continuous Delivery.
-They both get their product deployed to production as soon as it's ready, with the minimum human intervention as possible.
+They both get their product deployed to production as soon as it's ready with as little human intervention as possible.

-[Perforce performed a study][perforce] that reveals that most of the companies are using Continuous Delivery methods to ship their products.
+[Perforce performed a study][perforce] that revealed that most of the companies surveyed are using Continuous Delivery methods to ship their products.

 They raised an interesting question: